HendrixString/adobe-cep-react-create/readme.md

 - `/build-script/build.js development/production` this will build the entire thing
 - `/build-script/deploy.js development/production` this will deploy the entire thing into the adobe extensions folder in debug mode currently, I still need to sign the extension
+- `/build-script/archive.js` this will archive the distribution in **ZXP** format, ready to be published

 #### FAQ
 **Q:** how do I add more web development modules (like redux) ?